susimsek/spring-boot-keycloak/README.md

 ## Notes

-> Keycloak access should be 'keycloak' instead of localhost
+> Keycloak access must be 'keycloak' instead of localhost for token request

 ## Used Technologies